What is the municipality's commercial pre-emption right?

 • Plots already accommodating or intended to accommodate shops with a sales area of between 300 m² and 1,000 m².

-Property or rights included in the transfer of an activity provided for in a backup or as part of a recovery or a judicial liquidation are not affected by the right of commercial pre-emption.
+Property or rights included in the transfer of an activity provided for in a backup plan or as part of a reorganization or winding-up proceedings are not affected by the right of commercial pre-emption.

-The municipality has a commercial pre-emption right to purchase a commercial lease, a commercial estate, a craft estate or a piece of land as a priority.
+The commune has a commercial right of first refusal to purchase as a priority a commercial lease, a commercial estate, an artisanal estate or land located in a local commercial protection zone.

 • EPCI: titleContent of which she is a member